igorkry/tnt4j-streams/README.md

 </tnt-data-source>
 ```

 Stream configuration states that `WmqStream` referencing `EventParser` shall be used.
-Stream deserialize message to
+Stream de-serialize message to
 string and passes it to parser.

 `QueueManager` property defines name of queue manager and `Queue` property defines name of queue to get messages.